 Google Cloud is one of the leading Cloud Providers and has its very own cloud-based MySQL database engine.
 Google Cloud SQL is just a cloud version of a good old MySQL relational database management System that has all the bells and whistles of MySQL DBMS along with some added features.
 It is also integrated with Google APP Engine.

 In this Google Cloud SQL tutorial, we will learn all about Google Cloud SQL and cover the following topics in the given order.

 So without any further delay, let’s get started.

 What is Google Cloud SQL?

-Google Cloud SQL is a MySQL database that lives in Google Cloud and doesn’t require any software installation and maintenance since it is provided as a service by Google Cloud so it’s maintained, managed and administered by Google Cloud itself.
-Just as regular MySQL database, Google Cloud SQL also lets you create, modify, configure and utilize a relational database.
+Google Cloud SQL is a MySQL database that lives in Google Cloud and doesn’t require any software installation and maintenance since it is provided as a service by Google Cloud so it’s maintained, managed, and administered by Google Cloud itself.
+Just like a regular MySQL database, Google Cloud SQL also lets you create, modify, configure and utilize a relational database.

 Now it’s no secret that Google keeps updating and adding new features to its services to meet and satisfy the on-demand requirements of its users and for a better experience.
 So it came as no surprise when Google made several updates to the Cloud SQL as well a few years back.
 Following listed are some of the most important improvements that were introduced in the latest Google Cloud SQL.

 - The Storage space was increased from 10 gigabytes to 100s of gigabytes